 (3) The company may demand enforcement of the 70 percent Rule on the Executive Coordinator who violated the policies, procedures, rules, regulations and anti-pyramid laws.

 (4) The company may enforce a payment schedule releasing funds to the appropriate parties in payments until all unearned commissions are reversed.
 If the Executive Coordinator accepted the commissions and is contractually responsible for compliance in his/her organization, then he/she is obligated to refund the unearned commissions to his/her downline group.

 (5) The company may take enforcement action against any individual who refuses to return or refund unearned commissions, or who refuses to buy back products.

-(6) If the company is unable to collect unearned commissions from the involved Executive Coordinator, and if both the terminating Distributors and the Executive Coordinator fail to comply with the requirements under the marketing plan and policies and procedures, the company will then refund the portion it owes and assign the collection rights of unearned commission by the Executive Coordinator to the participant requesting a refund.
+(6) If the company is unable to collect unearned commissions from the involved Executive Coordinator, and if both the terminating UnFranchise Owners and the Executive Coordinator fail to comply with the requirements under the marketing plan and policies and procedures, the company will then refund the portion it owes and assign the collection rights of unearned commission by the Executive Coordinator to the participant requesting a refund.
 The company may, at its discretion, provide legal assistance to the parties receiving the assignment to collect from the Executive Coordinator.

 No claims submitted more than 45 days from the end of a commission week will be accepted.
 The absolute deadline for commission claims for adjustments is 45 days following the Friday of the close of the commission week.
 The company will not adjust commissions going back more than 45 days.
 The 45-day period allows three to four weeks from the time a commission check is disbursed to contact or notify the company and make a claim.
-If a Distributor believes he/she should have received a check and did not, he/she must notify the company prior to the expiration of the 45-day period.
+If an UnFranchise Owner believes he/she should have received a check and did not, he/she must notify the company prior to the expiration of the 45-day period.
 No exceptions will be made.